l2silver/two-way-rest/README.md

 # Two-Way-Rest

-A react-redux plugin that facilitates changes to the state and backend data sources.
+A lot of things, but more specifically a react-redux plugin that facilitates changes to the state and backend data sources.

 Example:
 ```